 Facts and figures

-Families come to our hospices for planned respite and a rare opportunity for a break, but they also turn to us for emergency care and, when the time comes, for palliative and end-of-life care.
+Families come to our hospices for planned respite and a rare opportunity for a break, but they also turn to us for emergency care and, when the time comes, for palliative and end of life care.

-Our services are free to families who need us because we believe that nothing should get in the way of very sick children receiving the very best care.
+Our services are free to families who need us because we believe that nothing should get in the way of very sick children and young people receiving the very best care.
 So, with little government funding, we rely on the generosity of our supporters to deliver our promise to ‘make the most of short and precious lives across the South West’.

 - Children’s Hospice South West was first registered with the charity commission in 1991 and celebrated our 25th Anniversary in 2016.